j2store/userguide/app_pdfinvoices.md

 3. In the backend, go to J2Store Dashboard -> Apps

-4. Click Enable in the Gift certificate app.
+4. Click Enable in the PDF Invoices.

 5. Once the app is enabled, click on Open to set the configuration for the app.